siddharth-pro/gitSiddharth.github.io/_posts/2018-10-06-uart-achieving-timing-closure.markdown

 ![Step 7](/assets/images/UART_timing/Step7.png)

-The Slack Histogram now shows all the timing in blue meaning there is no setup violation which can be further confirmed from the timing report.
+The Slack Histogram now shows all the timing in blue, meaning there is no setup violation which can be further confirmed from the timing report.

 ![Step 8](/assets/images/UART_timing/Step8.png)